Whys and Wherefores

 Everything you always wanted to know about interpreting...

-What’s the difference between simultaneous and consecutive interpreting?
+Can I get simultaneous translation for my video conference?
 How many interpreters?
 What kind of equipment is needed?
 Our responses to FAQs give you the answers.

 If you have other questions that we haven’t answered here, just call or e-mail us.
 We’re always glad to help.

 Yes, you can.
-Simultaneous interpreters can work from professional studios (“remote hubs”) that connect remotely with video calls.
-We have tested a number of setups for you and have found that some videoconferencing systems are better suited to this than others.
+For best results the simultaneous interpreters should work from a studio (for example a hub for remote simultaneous interpreting or RSI) that connects remotely with video calls.
+And we have found that some video conferencing platforms are better suited to this than others.
 Just tell us about the meeting you are planning and we'll suggest the best solution.
+Or click here to find out more.

 Simultaneous interpreters sit in booths, listen to what’s being said via earphones and render the content of the speech into a microphone as the speaker is talking.
 The audience can hear the translated content on their headsets.
 Simultaneous interpreting has a number of advantages.
 You don't have to wait for the translation, the other participants are hardly aware of the interpreters and the speech can be translated into various languages at the same time.
 This is why simultaneous interpreting is the set-up of choice at conferences.